WebDevEtc/BlogEtc/README.md

    - and then add 1 method to your `\App\User` file (`canManageBlogEtcPosts()`
    - __but please see the install instructions to get everything up and working__

-## What/who this package is for:

- - For websites running Laravel (7 and higher)
- - Who want to have a site blog, and have an easy to use interface to write blog posts/assign categories/manage existing posts
- - Where only admin users can edit/manage the blog (this is not suitable for every user on your site to be able to manage posts)
- - Where you understand that posts can (potentially) contain JS or any other code, so you should only allow trusted admin users to add/edit/delete/manage the blog posts

-## What this package is NOT for:

- - Sites where you want your (normal, non-admin) users to write blog posts.
-You must set `canManageBlogEtcPosts()` on your user model to ONLY allow trusted users.

-## Important notes

-1) Anyone who can manage blog posts (defined by the `canManageBlogEtcPosts()` method you add to your User model) can submit any HTML which is echoed out.
-This is a security issue.
-If you don't trust the content you should add a custom view and escape the blog content before echoing it, and set `use_custom_view_files` in the config to false.

-2) if `use_custom_view_files` is enabled in the config (which it is by default), it means that any post with a custom view file set (details in the docs) can include any file within `/resources/views/custom_blog_posts`, which blade will execute.
-This package gives no method to edit any file within that directory though.

-## How to install BlogEtc to your laravel app

-Please see our [BlogEtc Laravel Blog Package Documentation/install guide](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide) for install instructions.
-(It is very simple - done via composer/artisan commands, plus adding one method to your \App\User model (`canManageBlogEtcPosts()` which should return `true` if this user can manage the blog).

 ## How to customise the blog views/templates

 This is easy to do, and further detail can be found in our  [BlogEtc Laravel Blog Package Documentation](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#guide_to_views).

 After doing the correct `vendor:publish`, all of the default template files will be found in /resources/views/vendor/blogetc/ and are easy to edit to match your needs.

-## Routes

-It will auto set all required routes (both public facing, and admin backend).
-There are some config options (such as changing the /blog/ url to something else), which can be done in the blogetc.php file.

-## Config options

-Please see the [BlogEtc config option documentation here](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#config_options) for details.

-All config options have comments which describe what they do.
-Please just refer to the `blogetc.php` file in your /config/ dir.

-## Events

-You can find all the events that are fired by looking in the `/src/Events` directory.

-Add these (and an Event Listener) to your `EventServiceProvider.php` file to make use of these events when they fire.

 ## Built in CAPTCHA / anti spam